Everything-Virtual/DeployVMs/README.md

 DeployVMs
 =========

-Deploying multiple Linux VMs using PowerCli
+Deploying multiple Windows and/or Linux VMs using PowerCli

 .DESCRIPTION
 VMs are deployed asynchronously based on a pre-configured csv file (DeployVM.csv)